sansaid/templates/README.md

 # List of cookiecutter templates

+This directory contains a list of cookiecutter templates I use for my personal projects.

 ## TODO

 - [ ] Split each directory out into its own repo so we can use cookiecutter natively